-When I just started working at Blendr.io as the marketing manager, iPaaS, webhooks, API, JSON, field mapping all sounded like white noise for me.
+When I just started working at Blendr.io (an integration platform for SaaS companies) as the marketing manager, iPaaS, webhooks, API, JSON, field mapping all sounded like white noise for me.
 I honestly thought for quite some time, that “JSON” (pronounced “Jason”) was a freelance developer that I haven’t met yet.
 Well, all these terms are related to cloud integrations.

 There has been an explosion of new cloud applications.
 Without integrations, cloud tools simply turn into data silos and are not able to seamlessly communicate with each other.